Yes, you can use Talkatoo over a remote connection, such as from home.

 There are a couple of ways to do this, but the easiest is to install Talkatoo on your home computer, make sure Talkatoo is not running on the remote computer, and dictate as normal.

-This method is Remote Access software agnostic, meaning that in general it should not matter which tool you are using to access your office, whether it's Teamviewer, LogMeIn, Splashtop, Remote Desktop or anything else.
+This method is remote access software agnostic, meaning that in general it should not matter which tool you are using to access your office, whether it's Teamviewer, LogMeIn, Splashtop, AnyDesk, or most other software.

 *Dictating from Mac

 If you are trying to remotely dictate from a Mac, you may experience an issue where instead of the words you spoke, you see only a's in place of it.
-This is a known issue, and there are a couple of workarounds that may help, depending on your scenario.
+This is a known issue with Microsoft Remote Desktop, but there are a couple of workarounds that should help, depending on your scenario.
 See this article for more information.